DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 - button to ‘Add study site’
 - list of study sites the provider has added

+The list of study sites includes the:

+- Study site name
+- unique reference number (URN)

+If the user has not entered a URN for a study site, we show ‘Not entered’ in the URN column.

-If the provider does not have any study sites, we do not show an empty list; we show the message:
+If the provider does not have any study sites, we do not show an empty list.
+Instead, we show the message:

 >A study site, such as a university campus, is where trainees do theoretical training.
 Add study sites for your organisation and then link one or more to a course from the ‘Basic details’ tab on the course page.
 >